alya-lang/toolchain/README.md

 Alya compiles directly to native GNU/Mach-O assembly and links with native OS runtime libraries (`ws2_32`, `kernel32`, `libc`, `libm`, `libpthread`, Darwin `libSystem.B.dylib`, C FFI, and embedded SQLite3).

 Standard compiler installations (MinGW-w64, full LLVM, or Xcode) often require hundreds of megabytes or manual system configuration.
-This repository provides an automated packaging pipeline that builds and verifies **ultra-compact, portable toolchain archives (~16–24 MB)** tailored specifically for the `alya` compiler across all major platforms.
+This repository provides an automated packaging pipeline that builds and verifies **compact, portable toolchain archives (tens of MB, see matrix below)** tailored specifically for the `alya` compiler across all major platforms.

 ```text
 ┌─────────────────────────────────────────────────────────────────────────────┐